HarshKapadia2/dev/path.md

 - Git
 - Browser DevTools

+> TIP: At this point, make a static website.
+(Eg: Your portfolio website or the front end for a larger project to which you can add the back end later.)

+- RegEx
 - Web components
 - SVG

-> TIP: At this point, make a static website.
-(Eg: Your portfolio website or the front end for a larger project to which you can add the back end later.)

 ### Databases